-OEC aggregate rates were calculated by the state's Fiscal Department and are the sum of rates for Administrative/ Troopers: Pension (23.15%/25.73%), Social Security (6.20%/0%), Medicare (1.45/1.45%), Workers Compensation(1.55%/1.55%) and Unemployment Compensation (.11%/.11%).
+OEC aggregate rates are provided by the State's Fiscal Department and are the sum of rates for Administrative/ Trooper positions: Pension (22.95%/29.04%), Social Security (6.20%/0%), Medicare (1.45/1.45%), Workers Compensation (1.55%/1.55%) and Unemployment Compensation (.11%/.11%).
 In addition actual Healthcare costs paid by the state are included and added for the rate calculation.
 Healthcare costs vary by individual Trooper or civilian.
-The total sum of healthcare costs and OEC costs per position are listed in the total project costs and the fringe benifit rate is calculated from total project costs divided by salary base amount for the % of time on MCSAP Grant.
+The total sum of healthcare costs and OEC costs per position are estimated in the total project costs and the fringe benifit rate is calculated from total project costs divided by salary base amount for the % of time on MCSAP Grant.

-4 - Travel
+Part 4 Section 4 - Travel

 Itemize the positions/functions of the people who will travel.
-Show the estimated cost of items including but not limited to, lodging, meals, transportation, registration, etc. Explain in detail how the MCSAP program will directly benefit from the travel.
+Show the estimated cost of items including but not limited to, airfare, lodging, meals, transportation, etc. Explain in detail how the MCSAP program will directly benefit from the travel.